 And if you watch closely with the right kind of eyes you can see that blood dripping out of your device or car.

-So what is the real price of cheaper tech such as Huwaei devices?
+So what is the real price of cheaper tech such as Huwaei or Samsung devices?
 You should have a better understanding by now.